-Lessor Classification of Leased Property Address Condition Monthly Rental (In PHP) Expiry of the Lease Contract Terms of Renewal 3 Nesoricom Prime Arcade Inc. Sales Admin Office 2nd flr., Nesoricom Prime Arcade, National Highway, Tiguma, Pagadian City Good P17,894.74 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.
+Lessor Classification sor of Leased Add Property ssor of Leased Address Condition Monthly Expiry of the Rental Lease (In PHP) Contract 3 Nesoricom Prime Arcade Inc. Sales Admin Office 2nd flr., Nesoricom Prime Arcade, National Highway, Tiguma, Pagadian City Good P17,894.74 May 31, 2023 Subject to renewal or extension upon expiration of such period on such terms and conditions as may be mutually agreed upon between the parties.